 Curriculum Vitae (Label file: LastName_FirstName-CV.pdf) CV Format Example

 It is strongly encouraged that nominees follow the format shown in the example CV to ensure that all required information is included.
-There is no page limit for the CV.
+There is no page limit for the CV, however, we encourage nominees to be efficient in the formatting of their CV.

 Name, current institution(s), and position title.